jnotar/jnotar.github.io/research.md

 cover-img: "urchin-cover1.jpg"
 ---

-My research focuses on the behavior of animals with distributed visual and nervous systems.
-I want to understand what they can sense and what decisions they make with this information.
-While I primarily work with sea urchins, I am also interested in other echinoderms and marine invertebrates more broadly.
-My current work incorporates behavioral experiments, comparative morphology, and phylogenetics.
+My current work incorporates approaches from the fields of animal behavior, comparative morphology, and phylogenetics.

 #### Current Projects